Firewall Integration Offline

 🛠️🔎 Verify credentials and test connectivity

-🔎 Some firewalls provide forms to fill in basic auth but some version have bugs.
+🔎 Some firewalls provide Basic Auth forms, but some versions have bugs.

-🛠️ Try to inject the basc auth directly into the url provided to your firewall:
+🛠️ Try embedding Basic Auth directly in the URL provided to your firewall:

 https://<username>:<password>@admin.api.crowdsec.net/v1/integrations/<yourIntegId>/content